easy-rpa/openframework/packages/database/README.md

     }
 ```

 !*Note* In this example inside `withConnection` function we used hardcoded value `testdb`.
-The value tells which alias from the `vault.properties` to take.
+The value tells which alias from the `Secret Vault` to take.
 But in real life it's not recommended.
 The better way is to pass this value through the configuration parameter:

 ```java
     @Configuration("invoices-db-alias")